-A recent passing that went unreported in England was that of the controversial West German referee, Rudolf Kreitlein, who died last August at the age of 92.
+A passing that went unreported in England at the time was that of the controversial West German referee, Rudolf Kreitlein, who died in 2012 at the age of 92.
 For those of you unfamiliar with the man and wondering what relevance he should have here, Kreitlein should be remembered fondly, alongside Azerbaijani linesman Tofiq Bahramov, as England’s other 1966 World Cup-enabling match official.

 Kreitlein was in charge of the England v Argentina Quarter Final tie and went down in folklore as the man who sent off the Argentine captain Antonio Rattin because of the look on his face.
 What had been an evenly matched game swung away from the Argentinians playing without their captain and talisman and England snatched a win with a late Geoff Hurst goal.
 Kreitlein was a top-level official for a mere six seasons during the 1960s and sent off just two players in his career, yet both were very flawed decisions and both would spark much controversy.

 Kreitlein was born in 1919 in the Bavarian city of Fürth and as a young man showed a keen aptitude for sport and a particular interest in football.
 Military service disrupted his career and towards the end of the conflict he was captured and put in an American POW camp.
 An arranger of matches between camp prisoners, Kreitlein would often referee these games too, spurring his interest in officiating.

 After the war Kreitlein returned to work in Stuttgart as a tailor and played part-time with his local club until a knee injury ended his career in 1951.
 Determined to stay in the game in some capacity, he turned once again to refereeing.
 It was very much a part-time hobby for him, yet by the time of the inception of the Bundesliga in 1963 his reputation was strong enough to gain a nomination as a national referee.